basemmerink/fungal-twitch/README.md

 - *Start with a small teleport bolt* - A small teleport bolt will be added to the players inventory on new game
 - *Start with Peace with the gods* - The player will start with the perk *Peace with the gods*
 - *Start with Breathless* - The player will start with the perk *Breathless*
-- *Vote mode* - Toggle between Anarchy and Democracy mode
+- *Vote mode* - Toggle between Anarchy mode, Democracy mode and TI (which acts like the classic twitch integration)
 - *Unbalanced mode* - Toggle to let people fully control shifts, both from and to (anarchy only)
 - *Anarchy cooldown* - The cooldown per user in seconds
 - *Democracy interval* - The interval at which votes will be collected and a shift happens
+- *TI interval* - The interval at which votes will be collected and a shift happens

 ## Credits